Tim Edey Geoff Richardson Laurie Anderson Fiddlers Various Katie Bradley

 In 2004 Geoffrey Richardson and Francis Kendall approached Ramona to develop and record backing vocal arrangements for songs on their album Estella in Lux.
 She worked with her sister Zinta to create distinctive harmony arrangements.
 Tim Edey also guested on the album playing melodeon.

 Recorded and mixed by Geoff, the CD features an eclectic mix of songs and instrumentals, with Francis on vocals, harmonica, banjo and guitar.
-World renowned multi-instrumentalist Geoffrey Richardson showcases an orchestra of instruments: violin, viola, cello, ukulele, cuatro, guitar, mandola, mandolin, clarinet, harmonica, banjo, Ramona and Geoff whistle, piano, percussion, electric and floorboard (not to mention singing in both English and French).
+World renowned multi-instrumentalist Geoffrey Richardson showcases an orchestra of instruments: violin, viola, cello, ukulele, cuatro, guitar, mandola, mandolin, clarinet, harmonica, banjo, whistle, piano, percussion, electric and floorboard (not to mention singing in both English and French).

 Geoff has played with seminal Canterbury folk rock band Caravan and nu-classical/folk/minimalist band Penguin Cafe Orchestra.
 He has also toured with Murray Head, Bob Geldof and Renaud.